Charles Nesson: Career

-Nesson continued to defend Joel Tenenbaum, who is accused of downloading and sharing 31 songs on Kazaa file-sharing network, after the jury came to a $675,000 verdict against Tenenbaum.
-Many of Nesson's less conventional actions, including an "almost obsessive desire for transparency and documentation", drew criticism.
-Nesson had encouraged his client to admit that he had downloaded and shared the 31 songs after he had denied it in depositions.
+In 2009, Nesson acted as defense lawyer for Joel Tenenbaum, who was accused of downloading and sharing 31 songs on the Kazaa file-sharing network; the jury came to a $675,000 verdict against Tenenbaum.
+Many of Nesson's less conventional actions during the case, including an "almost obsessive desire for transparency and documentation", drew criticism.
+Nesson had encouraged Tenenbaum to admit that he had downloaded and shared the 31 songs after he had denied it in depositions.

-In Jamaica, Nesson is pro bono counsel to the Westmoreland Hemp & Ganja Farmers Association (WHGFA).